peernova/kestra-client-sdk/go-sdk/docs/AbstractTrigger.md

 `func (o *AbstractTrigger) HasLogToFile() bool`

 HasLogToFile returns a boolean if a field has been set.

+### GetFailOnTriggerError

+`func (o *AbstractTrigger) GetFailOnTriggerError() bool`

+GetFailOnTriggerError returns the FailOnTriggerError field if non-nil, zero value otherwise.

+### GetFailOnTriggerErrorOk

+`func (o *AbstractTrigger) GetFailOnTriggerErrorOk() (*bool, bool)`

+GetFailOnTriggerErrorOk returns a tuple with the FailOnTriggerError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFailOnTriggerError

+`func (o *AbstractTrigger) SetFailOnTriggerError(v bool)`

+SetFailOnTriggerError sets FailOnTriggerError field to given value.

+### HasFailOnTriggerError

+`func (o *AbstractTrigger) HasFailOnTriggerError() bool`

+HasFailOnTriggerError returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)